All Credit Cards

 After the $120 annual fee (waived year one), that's $468 in net cash back — a strong return for a straightforward card.

-New cardholders earn 10% cash back on all purchases for the first 3 months, up to $2,000 in spend.
-That's a potential $200 bonus — and it applies to every purchase, not just bonus categories.
-Combined with the first-year fee waiver, your first-year net return is exceptional.
+New cardholders earn 15% cash back on all purchases for the first 3 months, up to $2,000 in spend.
+That's a potential $300 cash back offer, and it applies to every eligible purchase during the intro window.
+Combined with the first-year fee waiver, the first-year value is materially better than the prior spring offer.

 Spending Caps